Rezakazemi890/WeQAMS/README.md

 It is a software that helps your organization manage tests, releases, and test cases and be able to maintain and manage seamlessly.
 All members of the software quality assurance team are helped to be able to manage and master their own work.
-Currently working on the web version and the desktop version does not work currectly.
+Currently working on the web version.

 # prerequisites: